 - 2 Tbsp Mirin or rice wine

 - 1 Tbsp sesame seed oil

 - 1 Tbsp sesame seeds

+- Combine marinade together.
+In a large bowl, add onion-garlic-ginger-pear puree.
 Add 1/2 onion (thinly sliced), green onions, soy sauce, sugar, Mirin or rice wine, sesame seed oil, and sesame seeds.
 Mix with a spoon until combined.

-Heat a well seasoned cast iron skillet over medium high heat.
+- Cast iron skillet: heat over medium high heat.
 When the cast iron is hot, add 1 Tbsp neutral oil and swirl around in the pan.
 The oil should be smoking.
-Add bulgogi in one layer, making sure not to overcrowd the pan.
-When the bulgogi looks brown and crispy on the edges, flip and finish cooking.
-Transfer to a serving plate and cover loosely with aluminum foil.
-This should take 2-3 minutes per side.
+Add bulgogi in one layer.
+Leave the meat undisturbed, to get that bbq char on one side.
+When the bulgogi looks brown and crispy on the edges, mix around with a metal spatula and finish cooking.
+The meat will release a lot of juice.
+The cooking process should take 5-8 minutes total!

 - Wok: heat over high heat.
 Add 1 Tbsp neutral oil and swirl around.
 Add the bulgogi in one layer.
 Spread around with chopsticks and leave undisturbed for that bbq char, about 2-3 minutes.
 When the edges look cooked and the juices begin to release, mix around with a cooking spoon or metal spatula until the meat is no longer pink and cooked through, tossing as you go.
 Continue cooking until the sauce has reduced somewhat and the meat is dark brown and caramelized.